-- Your shoes can fully dry out.
-An unfortunate reality of golf is sweaty feet.
-When you walk for hours at a time across fairways, sand, and rough, all 125,000 sweat glands in each foot are forced to work overtime to keep your feet cool,, which soaks through your socks and into your shoes.
-This is, of course, completely normal, and given a little time the shoe will dry out and return to normal.
-However, if you wear the same pair of shoes too often this sweat will not have time to fully dry out, which can actually cause the padding and foam inside the shoe to start to lose its shape.
-Having a second pair of golf shoes will ensure both shoes have enough time to fully dry out between rounds, thus removing the chance that the shoes will begin to deform and become uncomfortable and ineffective during play.
+Even in well-designed and well-ventilated shoes, moisture will build up over 18 holes.
+When you walk for hours at a time across fairways, sand, and rough, all 125,000 sweat glands in your feet are forced to work overtime to keep your feet cool, which can soak through your socks and into your shoes.
+If you wear the same pair of shoes too often, this sweat doesn’t have time to fully evaporate, which can cause the shoe’s interior padding and foam to lose its shape.
+Having a second pair of golf shoes ensures both pairs can have enough time to fully dry out between rounds.

-You should always be trying to improve your skills and your gear when playing golf, and having multiple pairs of golf shoes can help you just like having different golf clubs for different situations can help you.
-Everyone knows that great golfers know how to adapt to different conditions on the course, and different conditions in their own bodies.
-Having multiple pairs can help you to ensure your shoes are in tip top condition and that you are doing everything you can to get the maximum performance and value out of your shoes.
+Having multiple pairs of golf shoes can help you, just like having different golf clubs for different situations can help you.
+Great golfers know how to adapt to different conditions on the course, and different conditions in their own bodies.

 Don’t be afraid to invest in your gear and to have multiple pairs of golf shoes on hand.
 In a game where an inch can mean the difference between par and bogey, you should take any advantage you can get.